Bulong Taurus Gold Project

 - Bulong Taurus Project consists of multiple prospects and targets:

-- La Mascotte prospect (known as “Central” by some previous workers, incorporates La Mascotte (where it outcrops), Golden Jumble, Valkyrie and Great Lode)
+- La Mascotte prospect, which incorporates La Mascotte (where it outcrops), Golden Jumble, Valkyrie and Great Lode

 - In addition to identified prospects above, there are many other areas of prospector workings and targets for future work streams to assess.
 See figure 4.